commercionetwork/commercio-consortium/upgrade/3.0.0-3.0.1/en/README.md

 **Please note**: this upgrade is optional.
 The cli of version 3.0.1 is still compatible with the chain.

+**Please note**: if you install a new node from genesis use version 3.0.0 and upgrade after the chain produced at least the first block.
+If you want use this version download the chain dump from https://quicksync.commercio.network

 ## Upgrade procedure

 Download the repo from GitHub if you not already done